AuraDvin/Zombs-io/README.md

 # Zombs.io with HTML5 CANVAS & JS
-Game for a school project about canvas in html
+Game for a school project about canvas in html, written with vanilla JavaScript.
 # Features:
 - 8-directional 2d movement
 - Custom username and player color